laravel/react-starter-kit/README.md

 composer run dev
 ```

+## Documentation

+Documentation for Official Laravel starter kits can be found on the [Laravel website](https://laravel.com/docs/starter-kits).
+This project is not an official Laravel starter kit, but most of the documentation for the React starter kit should apply to this project as well.

 ## License

 The Laravel + React (Mantine) starter kit is open-sourced software licensed under the MIT license.